What is a Transit Plan?

 Goals and Objectives – Through public input, the planning team created goals and objectives to help inform performance measures and plan recommendations.

 Recommended Scenario – Based on public input and data analysis, and following the goals and objectives of the plan, a recommended scenario was created to best fit the needs of Durham residents, workers, and visitors.
-The recommended scenario is now out for public comment.
-Once the public comment is received, adjustments will be made and a final scenario will be brought to the three plan partners for adoption:
+The recommended final plan is now out for public comment through January 13, 2023.
+The final scenario will be brought to the three plan partners for adoption:

 - Durham County Board of Commissioners